cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * generate key 3c, hamt_update(ChainIDFileNouceCommandNounce ++) // new File tx nonce=1; commenting on File nounce ++
 * generate key 4c, hamt_add(ChainIDFileNonceCommandNouceTXContractRoot, contractAMTRoot); // everytime seeding/commenting, the nonce ++ and easy to find seeding hosts.

-6. Put the all new generated states into  cbor block, generate ContractReceiptStateRoot = hamt_put(cbor); // this is the  return to requestor for future state prediction, it is a block.cid
+6. Put the all new generated states into  cbor block, generate ContractResultStateRoot = hamt_put(cbor); // this is the  return to requestor for future state prediction, it is a block.cid
 7. random walk until connect to a next relay through graphrelaySync randomly request a chainPeer (get chainPeerIPFSaddr) for the future receipt state root candidate
 ```
 graphRelaySync( Relay, peerID, chainID, null, selector(field:=contractJSON));
 ```
-8. mining by following the most difficult chain: if received futureContractReceiptStateRoot/ContractJSON shows a more difficult chain, then verify this chain's transactions for ONEWEEK
+8. mining by following the most difficult chain: if received futureContractResultStateRoot/ContractJSON shows a more difficult chain, then verify this chain's transactions for ONEWEEK
-9. If verification succesful, levelDB_update(SafetyContractReceiptStateRoot, futureContractReceiptStateRoot), go to step (5) to get a new state prediction; Else go to step (7)
+9. If verification succesful, levelDB_update(SafetyContractResultStateRoot, futureContractResultStateRoot), go to step (5) to get a new state prediction; Else go to step (7)
 10. if network-disconnected from internet 48 hours, go to step (1).
 ### C. File Downloader
 ```